interstar/MTC-CLJ/README.md

 As mentioned previously, I have around 1300 items in my MTC.
 I haven't felt the need for a command to throw items 5000 back.
 But if you find yourself in the position of needing it, then make a request :-)

+#### Pattern Based Manipulation of the Queue

-Finally, there are times when you need to focus on a particular project.
+There are times when you need to focus on a particular project.

 The command `+ PATTERN` pulls all items which match PATTERN to the front of the queue.